From a creative individual to multi-billion dollar companies: everyone needs an icon or symbol to represent their brand.

 - Step 8: Improve (Optional) (Hard)

-There are dozens of high-quality designing tools available for all operating systems including personal computers as well as, tablets and smartphone.
+There are dozens of high-quality design tools available for all operating systems including personal computers as well as tablets and smartphones.
 A desktop/laptop will be the best thing to start designing a logo.
-There are several reasons why a desktop or laptop PCs should be preferred over tablets/mobiles in a designing process.
+There are many great laptops & ultrabooks, like LG Gram 17, MacBook Pro, available for graphic artists right now and more are coming.
+There are several reasons why desktop or laptop PCs should be preferred over tablets/mobiles in a designing process.

-- PCs are wide enough to put your content at one place.
+- PCs are wide enough to put your content in one place.

 - Multitasking is easier on PC.
 This helps research & resource finding easy during a design work.